msmachadodossantos/asanoba/project_docs/business/feasibility/FEASIBILITY_STUDY_REPORT.md

 ### Assessment of Current Technology

-> Analyze whether the system can be implemented using current and available open-source technology.
-This should consider open-source programming languages, frameworks, databases, and deployment options.
-Given the nature of an open-source project, leveraging existing mature open-source components and libraries should be a key consideration.
-As Sommerville notes, software reuse is very important.

 The development of the proposed Learning Management System (LMS) will rely exclusively on vanilla PHP, HTML, CSS, and JavaScript, without the use of web application frameworks (such as Laravel or Symfony) or object-relational mappers (ORMs).
 This decision is guided by the developer preference for a lightweight, transparent, and fully customizable platform.
 An in-depth assessment of current open-source technologies affirms that this approach is technically feasible, sustainable, and well-aligned with the project’s functional and operational objectives.